AVIAN FAECAL TEST - WHAT WE CHECK FOR

 £19.50 p&p included

 At present we are performing studies regarding parasites in the captive environment and therefore the results could be used for publication purposes.
-The samples and information received shall be form part of our database and will be anonymous.
+The samples and information received shall form part of our database and will be anonymous.

 We are unable to discuss treatment regimes as per the Royal College of Veterinary Surgeons (RCVS) rules as the animals are not under our care.
 Footnotes shall be given and you should contact your veterinary surgeon regarding treatment.
 We also offer support for your veterinary surgeon if necessary.
-Further tests may be recommended in specific cases which may include PCR/ELISA.
+Further tests may be recommended in specific cases which may include PCR testing.

 1 Blagburn BL, Butler JM.
 Optimize intestinal parasite detection with centrifugal fecal flotation.
 Vet Med 2006;101(7):455-464.

 2 Dryden MW, Payne PA, Ridley R, et al, Comparison of common fecal flotation techniques for the recovery of parasite eggs and oocysts.
 Vet Ther 2005;6:15-28.